aodesilo/Personal-Project/README.md

 # Personal-Project
-Hello World, my name is Akintunde Odesilo; an aspiring Web Developer and UI Designer from Lagos, Nigeria.
+Hello World, my name is Akintunde Odesilo, an aspiring Web Developer and UI Designer from Lagos, Nigeria.
+Hello again!!!!